Life & Style, Culture & Arts

 Spittin' cherries in Cromwell

 Spitting may gross some people out, but in Cromwell an annual competition rewards those who do it best.
 Every January, a crowd flocks to the Cromwell Historic Precinct for the town’s annual Cherry Festival.
-Headline event: The national cherry stone-spitting competition, the winner of which secures a spot to compete in a trans-Tasman showdown across the ditch.
-Top spitters in recent years have managed to send their stones soaring further than ten metres - not quite as far as Guinness World Record holder Brian “Young Gun” Krause, of the US, who spat a stone a whopping 28.51 meters at contest in 2004.
+Headline event: The national cherry stone-spitting competition.
+Top spitters over the years have managed to send their stones soaring further than ten metres - not quite as far as Guinness World Record holder Brian “Young Gun” Krause, of the US, who spat a stone a whopping 28.51 meters at contest in 2004.
 Too polite to spit?
 A count-the-cherries competition, a cherry pie bake-off and a cherry pie-eating contest are also all part of the festival.